evastgh/evastgh.github.io/_pages/about.md

 [TL;DR (one-page resume)](/files/Resume_Stephanie_Wang.pdf)
 [TL;DR (CV)](/files/CV_Stephanie_Wang.pdf)

-**I am only available at 50% capacity due to a health issue and might take longer to respond to your email requests.
-Sorry!**
+**I'm on the job market!
+I'm looking for Research Scientist / Research Engineer / Software Engineer positions where I can continue to use my mathematical skills to improve comoputer graphics algorithms / pipelines.
+I am looking to start in January 2024.
+[Let me know](mailto:evast+job@g.ucla.edu) if you have any leads!**

-I am a researcher specializing in geometric optimizations and physics simulations.
-My research goal is to bring mathematical advances from differential equations, optimization theory, and geometry into computer graphics and to develop new algorithms for architecture, fabrication, structural analysis, and animation.
+I am a researcher specializing in geometric optimization and physics simulation.
+My research goal is to bring mathematical advances from differential equations, optimization, and geometry into computer graphics and to develop new algorithms for architecture, fabrication, structural analysis, and animation.
 Right now, I am a Postdoc at [department of Computer Science and Engineering at University of California -- San Diego](https://cse.ucsd.edu/) working with Prof. [Albert Chern](https://cseweb.ucsd.edu/~alchern/).
 I received my PhD in [Computational Applied Mathematics at University of California -- Los Angeles](https://www.math.ucla.edu/research/cam) in March 2020.
 My Doctoral Dissertation was on Material Point Method and its improvements, advised by Prof. [Joseph Teran](https://www.math.ucla.edu/~jteran/).

 **Community Service**
-I volunteer and organize for causes of the community.
 I served at [Women in Math at UCLA](https://www.math.ucla.edu/grad/women-in-math), UCLA Math Grad Student Organization, [UCLA Math and Physical Sciences Council](https://www.math.ucla.edu/~mpsc/math/), and [UCLA Grad Student Association](https://gsa.asucla.ucla.edu/) for years.
 In 2017 I created the [UCLA Women In Math Mentorship Program](https://www.math.ucla.edu/grad/women-in-math-mentorship-program) to strengthen the community and encourage connection between undergraduate and graduate women in math.

 **Personal**
-I spent most of my free time hiking and cooking (see [gallery](https://evastgh.github.io/gallery/)).
+I spent most of my free time hiking (see [my Via Alpina experience](/MyViaAlpinaGreenExperience/)) and cooking (see [gallery](/gallery/)).
 [WiGRAPH](https://www.wigraph.org/) featured me in an [interview](https://www.wigraph.org/post-postdocs.html) and you can find more about me there.